cdmgtri/NIEM.github.io/reference/specifications/ndr/index.md

 ---
-title: NIEM Naming and Design Rules
+title: NIEM Naming and Design Rules (NDR) Specification
 short: NDR
+icon: fa-book
-description: The NDR describes the NIEM data model and its representation in XML.
+description: The NIEM Naming and Design Rules (NDR) describe the architecture of the NIEM data model and its representation in XML.
+It specifies principles and enforceable rules for NIEM data components and schemas.
 links:
   - url: /reference/specifications/ndr/ref/
     group: target